-She moved to Nevada in February 2018 following her stint as a general assignment reporter / fill-in anchor for Spectrum News (formerly Time Warner Cable News) in North Carolina.
+She moved to Nevada in February 2018 following as a general assignment reporter / fill-in anchor for Spectrum News (formerly Time Warner Cable News) in North Carolina.
 She worked from the Greensboro newsroom as a multimedia journalist.
 The job required her to research, shoot, write, and edit her own material under daily deadline pressure.
 Her stories aired in the Raleigh, Charlotte and Wilmington markets as well as WXLV, the local ABC affiliate in Greensboro.
 (DMA 46)

 Previously, Cristen was a weekend anchor and weekday reporter for WGXA FOX 24 / ABC 16 in Macon, Ga.
 She was also a correspondent for Westwood One / Dial Global's subsidiary Go Radio at the 2012 Grammy Awards in Los Angeles.